*Original publication, February 2019, updated January 2022.

 Having a consistent sleep schedule even on weekends and vacations helps too.

-It can seem like a good idea to let them sleep extra late on the weekends to help them catch up but it really makes things a whole lot worse because their bodies get even more confused.
+It can seem like a good idea to let them sleep extra late on the weekends to help them catch up, but it really makes things a whole lot worse because their bodies get even more confused.

 Reading, coloring, or journaling are great activities that help slow things down before bed.